The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Introduction

-As negative results, we show the following hardness. \textsc{Dualization} (also known as \textsc{Minimal Transversal} and \textsc{Maximal Independent Set Enumeration} in a hypergraph) is one of the most important open problems in the field of enumeration algorithms, and whether an output-polynomial-time algorithm exists has remained open for more than 30 years~\cite{DBLP:journals/jal/FredmanK96,DBLP:journals/dam/EiterMG08}.
+For such practically motivated bounded-height settings, the complexity of these problems has remained open.
+We investigate these problems when every input tree has small height.
+As a positive result, we give a polynomial-delay algorithm for enumerating closed frequent trees of rooted unordered trees of height at most $2$.
+On the negative side, we establish the hardness results.
+The complete complexity landscape is summarized in Table~\ref{tab:complexity-result}. \textsc{Dualization} (also known as \textsc{Minimal Transversal} and \textsc{Maximal Independent Set Enumeration} in a hypergraph) is one of the most important open problems in the field of enumeration algorithms, and whether an output-polynomial time algorithm exists has remained open for more than 30 years~\cite{DBLP:journals/jal/FredmanK96,DBLP:journals/dam/EiterMG08}.

-\begin{theorem} If there is an output-polynomial time algorithm for enumerating closed frequent trees of rooted unordered trees with height at most $2$, then \textsc{Dualization} can be solved in output-polynomial time. \end{theorem}

-\begin{theorem} There is no output-polynomial time algorithm for enumerating maximal frequent trees of rooted ordered trees with a height of at most $2$ unless $\P = \NP$.
-Moreover, there is no output-polynomial time algorithm for enumerating maximal frequent trees of rooted unordered trees with a height of at most $5$ unless $\P = \NP$. \end{theorem}